-We understand that not every company is set up to continue pay when the student is back on campus, so we offer the option of adding the student pay to the base cost.
+Every company is set up differently, and SIMCenter an offer the option of adding the student pay to the base cost.
 Since it is difficult to determine how much the student will actually work during the semester, the company will not be billed until the student submits their final timesheet for the semester; however, we estimate the additional cost to be approximately $2,500 each semester.

 The $2,500 estimate is based on $12 per hour, 10 hours per week, and for 15 weeks, plus an additional $700 for additional administrative overhead costs.

-Students are authorized to work up to 20 hours each week, but most in practice average around 10 hours.
+Students are authorized to work up to 20 hours each week, but most students average around 10 hours.